Kalzak/evm20/README.md

 ## About

 An ERC20 contract written in evm bytecode using the [Huff](https://huff.sh/) language.
 It supports two function dispatchers which are explained in the following section.
-I tried to write the most optimal code, but it's not perfect and I know there are some areas which can be improved.
-This was just done over one weekend so the test suite isn't comprehensive and I don't recommend using it for any mainnet project in this current state.
+I tried to write the most optimal code, but I'm sure there are some areas that can still be improved.

+This was originally written over one weekend as a toy projects but my work took notice and I ended up revisiting and further improving and optimising.
+A full test suite has been added taking advantage of Foundry's fuzzing capabilities, and the contract has been [formally verified](https://github.com/NethermindEth/evm20-verification) using the [K Framework](https://kframework.org/) by Nethermind and is proven to behave correctly.

 ## Dispatcher